momo45900/Similarity-Check-API-/README.md

 ** Download SpaCy Model
 Download the SpaCy model en_core_web_sm from the following link: https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.0.0/en_core_web_sm-2.0.0.tar.gz

+**after download, put the model inside web folder ".

-3. Build and run the Docker Image:
+** Build and run the Docker Image:
 Open a terminal and navigate to the application_1 directory.
 Build the Docker image using the command "docker build" and then run the command "docker up".